Open-Science-Online-Grocery/online-grocery/docs/DEPLOY.md

 ## Servers and Credentials

 At present, we have a staging server and a production server.
+These are hosted under Holly Howe's AWS account; credentials are [here](https://credentials.scimedsolutions.com/credentials/1062)

 ### Staging